nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_09_Debut-game_create_Laser.md

 #### Short Duration Timer:

 - - This timer will activate briefly each time the laser fires, creating a short cooldown period.

+#### Get a Starting Point  :

+- - When the laser is fired, record the current time. 🔺 This will be our starting point.